EnfrigFalco/StarFab/README.md

 # StarFab - Linux Guide
 Guide for running StarFab on Linux distos using toolbox (podman) container to avoid flooding OS with hundred of packages.
+Guide assumes you are using Fedora, process basically the same, see bottom for extra info on other distributions.
 ## Setup a container
 ```
 toolbox create fedora